alexander-williamson/node-database-migrations/README.md

 A comparison of various database migration tools in NodeJs with examples

+> Umzug or Knex Migrate are currently my personal choices in Node database migration libraries as they are so flexible, support async/await and TypeScript.

 # Umzug

-> Umzug is currently my personal choice in Node database migration libraries as it's so flexible, supports async/await and TypeScript.

 Supports async TypeScript & CLI support.
 Based on Sequelise but you aren't forced to use the ORM side.
 You can use raw SQL or use a fluent interface.